Skip to content

 check-version Job#

-This job checks that the git ref matches the app version.
-It matches the ref against the __version__ variable in invokeai/version/invokeai_version.py.
+This job ensures that the invokeai python package version specifier matches the tag for the release.
+The version specifier is pulled from the __version__ variable in invokeai/version/invokeai_version.py.

 This job uses samuelcolvin/check-python-version.